svetlin-mladenov/caffeineware-license/README.md

 ## Comparison to [coffeeware license][2]

+Caffeineware License does not contain the parts about `social networks` and `donating` because I find them too pushy.

-Caffeineware License is not limited to just coffee but also includes other caffeine-containing drinks like tea, mate and so on.
+Also Caffeineware License is not limited to just coffee but also includes other caffeine-containing drinks like tea, mate and so on.

   [1]: https://en.wikipedia.org/wiki/Beerware
   [2]: https://github.com/Jmlevick/coffeeware-license